 Where Do Bed Bugs Bite Humans?

 Why is hair important?
-You may wonder, well, this is because bed bugs are not built to traverse through fur or hair which happens to cover your head and your private parts.
+This is because bed bugs are not built to traverse through fur or hair which happens to cover your head and your private parts.
 The hair on those areas is the biggest constraint to bed bugs when they are sourcing for a meal, however, they will still hitch a ride in it if push came to shove.

-Having eliminated your limited hairy areas, that leaves us with the largest organ on your body – skin.
-Bed bugs will feed on any part of your exposed skin, that’s right, all the way from your hair-line down to your feet.
+Having eliminated your limited hairy areas leaves us with the largest organ on your body – the skin.
+Bed bugs will feed on any part of your exposed skin, that’s right, all the way from your hairline down to your feet.
 If you feel itchy in any of these areas, check out the bed bug bite characteristics listed above to try and identify the bite.

 The sad news is that knowing what a bed bug bite looks like may not be enough and if you wake up to itchy welts in the morning, do a thorough check of your bed and see if you indeed do have bed bugs.